crhall-writing/crhall-writing.github.io/_poems/wreck.md

 wants to jump out of its core

 you’ve got to keep moving
-but Ill lose my insides at once
+but I'll lose my insides at once
 go to the bathroom, quick
 I’ll meet you out there when you’re done